-For $\lambda = 0$, the PNPLS estimator is equal to the ordinary least-squares estimator defined in \eqref{equa:unpen_lss}.
-The penalization term $\lambda P(A)$ in \eqref{eq:estimator} is needed to find zero entries in the coefficient matrix $A$.
-We restrict our attention to \( p \leq 1 \).
-Geometrically, using a penalization $\mathcal{P}(A)$ with $p \leq 1$ promotes sparsity because its level sets are non-round and tend to intersect the loss contours at sparse solutions---similar to the well-known Lasso case when $p = 1$.
-This is in contrast to the case of \( p > 1 \), as illustrated in Figure~\ref{Fig:spheres}.
-In Remark~\ref{rem:update_step}, we present some additional arguments for the choice $p \leq 1$ related to the minimization algorithm.
+For $\lambda = 0$, the PNPLS estimator is equal to the ordinary least-squares estimator defined in \eqref{equa:unpen_lss}, \aktwo{provided $A$ is restricted to lie in $\Theta_A$}.
+The penalization term $\lambda \mathcal{P}(A)$ in \eqref{eq:estimator} is needed to find zero entries in the coefficient matrix $A$.
+We restrict our attention to penalization exponent \( p \leq 1 \).
+Geometrically, using a penalization $\mathcal{P}(A)$ with $p \leq 1$ promotes sparsity because its level sets are spiky and tend to intersect the loss contours at sparse solutions, similar to the well-known lasso ($p = 1$).
+This is in contrast to the case \( p > 1 \), illustrated in Figure~\ref{Fig:spheres}.
+In Remark~\ref{rem:update_step}, we discuss some additional arguments for the choice $p \leq 1$ related to the minimization algorithm.

 The minimization problem in \eqref{eq:estimator} is non-convex and is not guaranteed to give a global minimum.
-The parameter (vector) $\bo{\theta}_Z$, corresponding to the latent factors $\bZ_{\bigcdot 1}, \ldots, \bZ_{\bigcdot r}$, may be particularly difficult to estimate.
+The parameter vector $\bo{\theta}_Z$, corresponding to the latent factors $\bZ_{\bigcdot 1}, \ldots, \bZ_{\bigcdot r}$, may be particularly difficult to estimate.
 A straightforward way to improve the PNPLS estimator is as follows.
 After obtaining \(\hat{\bo{\theta}}_{\fs} \), we follow-up with a two-step estimation procedure, where each step minimizes~\eqref{eq:estimator} with respect to either $\bo{\theta}_Z \in \Theta_Z$ or $A \in \Theta_A$.
-More precisely, \begin{compactenum} \item let $\hat{A}_{\new }$ be the partial solution of~\eqref{eq:estimator} \wrto $A$, where $\bo{\theta}_Z$ is fixed to $\hbt_{Z, \fs}$; \item write $\hat{A}_{\new}=(\hat{a}_{11 , \new},\ldots,\hat{a}_{d1, \new}, \ldots,\hat{a}_{1r, \new},\ldots, \hat{a}_{dr, \new})$ and standardize to ensure unit row sums,
+More precisely, \begin{compactenum} \item let $\hat{A}_{\new }$ be the partial solution of~\eqref{eq:estimator} \wrto $A$, where $\bo{\theta}_Z$ is fixed to $\hbt_{Z, \fs}$; \item write $\hat{A}_{\new}=(\hat{a}_{js,\new})_{j \in D, s \in R}$ and standardize to ensure unit row sums,